titapo/ezy/doc/tutorial/08_nullable.md

 ## Special value

-There are some cases when a default constructed element is a valid value and we need a deliberately selected value to represent absense.
+There are some cases when a default constructed element is a valid value and we need a deliberately selected value to represent absence.
 For now it will be `-1`.

 ```cpp
   using NullableAs = ezy::strong_type<int, struct NullableAsTag,